Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 **3.Customer Segmentation:**

-After calculation of RFM Score by summing up individual Recency, Frequency and Monetary Scores, customers were divided into 4 meaningful categories such as 'Champions', 'Loyal Customers', 'Needs Attention' and 'At Risk'.
+After calculation of RFM Score by summing up individual Recency, Frequency and Monetary Scores, customers were divided into 4 meaningful categories such as `Champions`, `Loyal Customers`, `Needs Attention` and `At Risk`.

 ## Visualization